General guidelines to edit the documentation¶

 Each backend has one folder and each platform/compiler has one file.
 Please note that page headlines are different from ToC headlines:.. toctree:: :hidden: ToC entry <file1> file2

 Documentation should not use “you”, “we”, …, because it’s not an interactive conversation or informal letter.
 It’s like a thesis, everything is structured and formal.
 However, to make it more friendly to newcomers, we agree to allow informal language in the section Quick Start Guide.

 Guidelines to edit section ‘Building’¶

 We prefer a text block, which explains how a compilation works, what we can configure for that backend, etc. After that, we prefer a code block with e.g. bash instructions on how to compile a backend.
 A list of instructions with embedded bash lines is not helpful.
 An experienced, as well as novice user, would like to copy a set of instructions into the shell.
 But it should be stated what these instructions will do.
 Complex flows like for GCC, can be split into multiple shell code blocks.
 Moreover, we find it essential to demonstrate when and where to change directories.

 We would like to see a list like:

 - llvm-del (LLVM development package)

-The goal is to also explain what a user is installing and what the few lines in the build description do.
-Now they know the name, can search for similar names if the have another package manager or distro or can ask Google/Wikipedia.
+The goal is also to explain what a user is installing and what the few lines in the build description do.
+Now they know the name, can search for similar names if they have another package manager or distro or can ask Google/Wikipedia.
 We often find many build receipts with cryptic shell code and to execute this unknown stuff with sudo is not comfortable.
-We would like to know what it does before hiting enter.
+We would like to know what it does before hitting enter.

 genindex.htmlfrom the navigation bar. [#200]